 Kayaking is a lovely way to enjoy the river.
 You hire kayaks from Hawkesbury Kayaks at Wisemans Ferry.
 Or join a guided kayak tour with Southern Cross Kayaking.
 Kayak tours depart from various locations, including Windsor and Cattai National Park.

-For thrill seekers, the Hawkesbury is a popular waterway for a range of thrilling water sports.
+For thrill seekers, the Hawkesbury is a popular waterway for a range of water sports.
 Waterskiing, wakeboarding and tubing are just a few of the fun activities.
-Theis a prestigious race from Broken Bay to Windsor.
+The Bridge to Bridge Water Ski Classic is a prestigious race from Broken Bay to Windsor.
 The annual race was first held in 1961.

 Other things to do include relaxing on a riverboat while enjoying morning tea or lunch.
 Aboard the Hawkesbury Paddlewheeler take a trip back to the 1800s when steamships travelled the waterway.
+(Note that cruises are currently on hold and will restart in spring 2021.)
 Or hop aboard the River Postman in Brooklyn and follow the mail route along the calm waters.